FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 # FC Attribute

-FC exists in BGP UPDATE messages as a path attribute.
-It is an optional, transitive, and extended-length path attribute, so there is no need to negotiate this feature in the FC-BGP setup.
-Though FC-BGP would not modify the AS_PATH path attribute, never use AS_SET or AS_CONFED_SET in FC-BGP as {{RFC6472}} says in FC-BGP.
+Unlike BGPsec, FC-BGP doesn't modify the AS_PATH.
+FC exists in BGP UPDATE messages as an optional, transitive, and extended length path attribute, so it is unnecessary to negotiate this feature in the BGP OPEN message.

+Though FC-BGP would not modify the AS_PATH path attribute, it is REQUIRED never use the AS_SET or AS_CONFED_SET in FC-BGP according to {{RFC6472}} says.

 The format of the FC path attribute is shown in {{figure1}}.